tlanfer/squirtttv/README.md

 1. Wire up an ESP8266 so that pin D6 triggers the water pistol

    * Start with a "Gloria AutoPump Mini" electronic water sprayer
    * Remove the original micro switch from the trigger
    * Replace the micro switch with a mosfet, or some other way for GPIO 12 to trigger the pump.
    * A neat solution is using a Wemos D1 mini and a mosfet shield for it

 2. Install the firmware on it using Arduino
+3. On the first start, the device will open up a wifi access point
+4. Use your phone to connect to the wifi AP, then give the device your home wifi credentials.After you save, it should reboot and be available on your network
+5. Go to `http://<device-ip>/edit` to upload the web ui from the `firmware/ui/` folder

 I'm sure this will work with other electric sprayers as well, but i only tested it with the Gloria AutoPump Mini.

 ## Preparing the hardware

-* Plug the USB device into power
+1. Plug the USB device into power
+2. If you just built the device and followed the previous section, you can skip the following steps
-* On the first start, the device will open up a wifi access point
+3. On the first start, the device will open up a wifi access point
-* Use your phone to connect to the wifi AP, then give the device your home wifi credentials
+5. Use your phone to connect to the wifi AP, then give the device your home wifi credentials
-* After you save, it should reboot and be available on your network
+6. After you save, it should reboot and be available on your network

 ## Preparing the companion